AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 :meth:`~GSASIIscriptable.G2Project.add_EquivConstr`                     Adds an equivalence constraint on two or more variables
 :meth:`~GSASIIscriptable.G2Project.add_EqnConstr`                       Adds an equation-type constraint on two or more variables
 :meth:`~GSASIIscriptable.G2Project.add_NewVarConstr`                    Adds an new variable as a constraint on two or more variables
+:meth:`~GSASIIscriptable.G2Project.ComputeWorstFit`                     Determines the parameters that will have the greatest impact on the fit if refined
 ====================================================================    ===============================================================================================================

 .. _Class_G2Phase: